 Peter leads the group and is the public face for the Conference.

 Ashlea is an emerging researcher with an interest in how to promote and support health behaviour change.
 She recently completed her PhD in Public Health, and currently works a Research Assistant at the University of South Australia’s Centre for Workplace Excellence.
 Ashlea previously worked for the South Australian Department of Planning, Transport and Infrastructure to design and manage programs to encourage safer, greener and more active travel in households and workplaces.
 She especially focused on encouraging cycling for transport with the Cycle Instead suite of activities and resources.
 Ashlea was on the project team for Velo-city Global Adelaide 2014, a four day cycle planning conference which attracted over 550 delegates from around the world.

 Ashlea started cycle commuting while at university back in 2005 as a way of getting a bit of bike training in for triathlons, and found she rather enjoyed it (along with the extra money left in her pocket).
 She is a much better bike commuter than triathlete.

-Ashlea is the Program Manager for the Australian Walking and Cycling Conference.
+Ashlea manages the website for the Australian Walking and Cycling Conference.